KK Lim Berane

-KK Berane Bobcats is a professional basketball club from Berane, Montenegro.
+KK Lim Berane is a professional basketball club from Berane, Montenegro.
 The team currently competes in Prva B Liga.

 History

 The club was founded in 2010 as KK Lim.
 From 2011-2016 it was called KK Berane.
 In the 2016/2017 season the club was again renamed, this time to Berane Bobcats.
 The biggest success of the senior team is the title of Prva B Liga Championship in season 2016/2017.